-- 1. Member States shall take the necessary measures to ensure that a legal person held liable pursuant to Article 6(1) is punishable by effective, proportionate and dissuasive sanctions. - 2.
-Member States shall take the necessary measures to ensure that sanctions or measures for legal persons liable pursuant to Article 6(1) for the offences referred to in Articles 3 and 4 shall include: - (a) criminal or non-criminal fines; - (b) the obligation to reinstate the environment within a given period; - (c) exclusion from entitlement to public benefits or aid; - (d) temporary exclusion from access to public funding, including tender procedures, grants and concessions;
+- Member States shall take the necessary measures to ensure that a legal person held liable pursuant to Article 6(1) or (2) is punishable by effective, proportionate and dissuasive criminal or non-criminal sanctions or measures. - 2.
+Member States shall take the necessary measures to ensure that sanctions or measures for legal persons liable pursuant to Article 6(1) or (2) for the offences referred to in Articles 3 and 4 shall include criminal or non-criminal fines and may include other criminal or non-criminal sanctions or measures, such as:

+(a) criminal or non-criminal fines;